-- comprehend the significance of properties of magnetic materials and derive these properties from synthesized materials. - apply the concepts of conducting and semiconducting materials for solid state devices. - complement the knowledge acquired in the theory class and correlate the results for applications.
+- Differentiate between the properties of the nanomaterials compared to bulk materials. - Comprehend the significance of properties of magnetic materials and derive these properties from synthesized materials. - Apply the concepts of conducting and semiconducting materials for solid state devices. - Complement the knowledge acquired in the theory class and correlate the results for applications.

-PHCX 02 HEAT AND THERMODYNAMICS
+HEAT AND THERMODYNAMICS